loopsocial/firework_ios_sdk/README.md

 Select Version > Up to Next Major > 1.9.0.

-The package exposes two products:

-- `FireworkVideo` links the default dynamic XCFramework.
-- `FireworkVideoStatic` links the static XCFramework.
-Do not add both products to the same app target.

-For static SPM integration, add `-ObjC` to your app target's **Build Settings > Other Linker Flags**.

 #### Supporting Libraries
 The SDK has many supporting libraries that can be easily added to your project.
 Here is a list of currently supported libraries.